satindergrewal/Shurli/README.md

 # Shurli

- Shurli App - Test version
+ Shurli App - alpha version

 ## :warning: This is in alpha phase right now so please expect breaking changes.